 Common Side Effects of Cat Vaccinations

 Vaccines are medication, and all medication carries potential side effects.
 It’s to be expected that your cat may feel unwell after vaccination.

 A cat’s immune system starts to adapt following a vaccine.
 This will mean that they seem under the weather.
 This is only a concern if they do not quickly recover.
 Some of the most common side effects of feline vaccination include:

 - Swelling around the location of the injection

 These side effects should be very short-term.
 If your cat is still struggling 48 hours after her vaccination, take her to see a vet.

 My Cat is Limping After a Vaccination

 As vaccinations are injected into a cat’s leg, some limited mobility is to be expected.
 Your cat may experience a small amount of swelling at the injection site.
-This will make it a little tougher to move.
+This will make it tougher to move.

 Limping syndrome is a temporary problem.
 Cats that struggle with this side effect bounce back as quickly as they experienced the issue.

 Cats that have this vaccination often experience their joints stiffening.
 This will naturally make them a little more lethargic.
 Any movement will be painful for the duration of this side effect.